-The FAA's Terminal Automation Modernization and Replacement (TAMR) program is modernizing the air traffic control systems at all of the nation's major airports.
+The FAA's Terminal Automation Modernization and Replacement program is modernizing the air traffic control systems at TRACON facilities and control towers at the nation's major airports.

-- TAMR's mission is to successfully combine and upgrade multiple air traffic control technologies to a single, state-of-the-art platform, the Standard Terminal Automation Replacement System (STARS).
+TAMR will combine and upgrade air traffic control technologies to the Standard Terminal Automation Replacement System (STARS).

 What is STARS?